 Erickson and team had also brought Fisher Unitech’s F370 along with an array of 3D printed samples for the audience to get hands on experience.
 It was hard to tell that the printer was printing a part there in the lobby of the MSU education center because it was so quiet.

 There is nothing better than getting out to a face to face event with peers and experts to learn about technology applications and real world examples.
 The conversations at lunch are icing on the cake.
-With nine more Driving Manufacturing Innovation events scheduled, you can come join us for a half day of education and networking.
-Find a city near you.

 About the Author